vaibhav-0805/Studynotion-Website/README.md

 5. Open the project in your browser at [`http://localhost:3000`](http://localhost:3000) to view your project.

-The project is set up to use `postcss-cli` to process your CSS files.
-You can add your own `tailwind.config.js` file to customize your Tailwind setup.

 # Contributing
 StudyNotion is open-source, and contributions are welcome!
 Please review the [Contributing Guidelines](https://github.com/github/docs/blob/main/CONTRIBUTING.md) for more details.